1895 visit by Emperor Franz Joseph to Zagreb: Aftermath

 The students were subsequently charged for the incident.
-Stjepan Radić was sentenced to six months in jail, Gjuro Balaško to five, and Milan Dorwald, Osman Hadžić, Vladimir Vidrić, Josip Šikutrić, Vladimir Frank and Ivo Frank to four months, while others (including Živko Bertić, and Gjuro Červar) were mostly sentenced to two months.
+Stjepan Radić was sentenced to six months in jail, Gjuro Balaško to five, and Milan Dorwald, Osman Hadžić, Vladimir Vidrić, Josip Šikutrić, Vladimir Frank and Ivo Frank to four months, while others (including Milan Heimerl, Živko Bertić, and Gjuro Červar) were mostly sentenced to two months.
 The students were all barred from the University of Zagreb while Stjepan Radić was barred from all universities in the empire.
 This led him to continue his studies abroad in Paris.
 The other students went to the Charles University in Prague and the University of Vienna.

 These students would form the basis of the Croatian Moderna and the Progressive Youth, a cultural and a political movement respectively, active at the turn of the century, characterized by anti-traditionalism, cosmopolitanism, and focus on artistic freedom.
 In 1897, the Prague group of students began publishing Hrvatska misao, while in 1898 the Vienna students began publishing Mladost.

 The flag burning also resulted in a schism within the Party of Rights.
 Its leader Fran Folnegović distanced himself from the incident, and the dissenters, headed by Ante Starčević and Josip Frank, formed a splinter party, Croatian Pure Party of Rights.

+The flag burning incident impacted the coverage of the celebration of the Hungarian Millenium in 1896 in Croatia, but the business community still participated at the exposition in Budapest, which later led to the creation of the Art Pavilion in Zagreb.